 8. Yeast Infections

 Most people think of yeast infection symptoms such as discharge and odor.
 Those are two of the most common symptoms.
 However, vaginal swelling is a sign you might miss when you’re dealing with more obvious symptoms.

-Yeast infections are quite common and can be treated with medication and even yogurt (learn more)!
+Yeast infections are quite common and can be treated with medication.
+We recommend seeing a doctor if you suspect you have a yeast infection that doesn’t heal up on it’s own.
 But beware that you can pass a yeast infection to your partner, and he can pass it back to you.
 So you should probably wait to have sex until it’s passed.
 More on that in this post.

 9. Trichomonas Vaginitis

 Another type of infection that can lead to a swollen – and itchy – vagina is trich, an infection that’s sexually-transmitted.
 Trich is typically accompanied by an unpleasant discharge.
 Your doctor will prescribe antibiotics to deal with the infection and remedy the swelling it causes.

 Did you know pregnancy can also cause a swollen vagina?
 The entire area fills with blood.
 One bonus?
 It becomes more sensitive.